6 MinsNov 30, 2021

 Business accounts are usually Current Accounts.
 Generally, there are a lot of payments coming in and expenses being paid while running a business.
 Current accounts are designed

 in a way where daily business transactions can be carried out efficiently.
-Regular savings accounts have limits on the number of free deposits and withdrawals one can make.
+Regular savings account have limits on the number of free deposits and withdrawals one can make.
 For current accounts, the limits are higher, even unlimited in some

 cases.
 Even cashless transactions such as RTGS, NEFT, etc. are unlimited in some variants.
 Many banks also offer multi-city services for their current account holders, which is why it makes sense for Ajay and Salim to open one.